 - helps to boost testosterone in men,

-- avoid excess male hormones in women, and
+- helps to avoid excess male hormones in women, and

 - reduces the risk of certain cancers in the gut and reproductive organs.

-While supplementation may be necessary for some who live in northern areas, adequate sun exposure (UVB radiation) is ideal to maintain healthy vitamin D levels in the blood.
-Vitamin D levels are also reducing with increasing concern about skin cancer risk hence limiting sun exposure.
+While supplementation may be necessary for someone living far from the equator, adequate sun exposure is ideal for maintaining healthy vitamin D levels in the blood.

-However, at the other extreme, excessive vitamin D supplementation can cause excessive absorption of calcium which can end up in places that it shouldn’t (e.g. your arteries which can lead to heart disease).
+At the other extreme, excessive vitamin D supplementation can cause the body to absorb too much calcium.
+As a result, it can end up in places it doesn’t belong, like your arteries, contributing to heart disease.